pansay/flatfileblog/README.md

 - Avoid DBs
 - Avoid WYSIWYG
+- Avoid writing inside a browser form
 - Use git and github for full versioning and backup both of the code and the blog's content
-- Use a text editor, not a browser form, to write your posts
+- Use a text editor, not a browser form, to write your posts in markdown (.md) format
-- Use markdown formatting
+- Use a text editor, not a browser form, to enter your static data and texts (.csv file)

 ## Installation